 - A great last minute side dish to add to a meal: These roasted carrots will quickly become a go to side dish if, like me, you always have a bag of carrots in the bottom of your fridge.
 Whenever I am struggling to think of an easy side dish to make with dinner, I turn to this recipe because I usually have all of the ingredients on hand.

-- Just a few ingredients: carrots, honey, butter/ghee, garlic and a few spices are all you need to make this recipe, it’s so simple!
+- Just a few ingredients: carrots, honey, butter/ghee, garlic and a few spices are all you need to make this easy recipe, it’s so simple!

 - Leftovers: The leftovers are delicious eaten warm or cold over the following 2 days.
 You can eat them as a side dish, toss them into a salad or even add them into a frittata.